materialsproject/fireworks/docs/index.rst

 .. pull-quote:: | "Give me six hours to chop down a tree and I will spend the first four sharpening the axe."
                 |    - Abraham Lincoln

-FireWorks is a code for defining, managing, and executing scientific workflows.
+FireWorks is a free, open-source code for defining, managing, and executing scientific workflows.
 It can be used to automate calculations over arbitrary computing resources, including those that have a queueing system.

 Some features that distinguish FireWorks are the capability to program dynamic workflows and built-in tools for running high-throughput computations at large computing centers.